evrythng/reactor-rules/README.md

 ## Usage

 Create actions or update properties on Thngs that match the rules you have configured.
-You should observe the outputs being created as configured, or an error if the rule is not valid.
+You should observe the outputs being created as configured, or an error if the rule is not valid or some other problem occurred.